deepakgudla/Go-Hub/Fundamentals/README.md

     ```

 ## Channels
-- permit communication between goroutines can be buffered or unbuffered.
+- Permit communication between goroutines can be buffered or unbuffered.

 ### Concurrency
 - Concurrency in Go is achieved through the combination of `goroutines` and `channels`